jrbenriquez/edamam-recipe-search/README.md

     -----------------------------------------------------------------

-This projects was developed with Cloud9 IDE!
+This project was developed with Cloud9 IDE!

 Basic API interaction with the Edamam Recipe Search API